 - Stage 3 (ten months onwards): This version contains real fruit pieces of different textures and tastes for babies who have developed the ability to chew.

 - Stage 4 (12 to 18 months): The babies are now ready to try the food the family is eating and hence can be presented with a wide array of choices.
-A few of the options available in this range are multigrain and fruits, multigrain and pulse, and multigrain and vegetables.
+Within this range, Cerelac offers various combinations of multigrain cereals with other food groups, such as multigrain and fruits, multigrain and pulse, and multigrain and vegetables.

 - Stage 5 (18 to 24 months): At this stage, the product contains fruits in textured shapes as the babies can now chew the food given to them.

-Note: Several variants of Cerelac contain wheat flour as their main ingredient.
-If your baby is allergic to wheat, then talk to their doctor before feeding wheat variants.
+Note: It is not a dairy-free food as almost all varieties of cerelac contain skimmed milk as an ingredient.
+If the child is lactose-intolerant, consult your pediatrician regarding this.
+Several variants of Cerelac contain wheat flour as their main ingredient and hence is not gluten-free food.
+If your baby is allergic to wheat or has gluten allergy, then talk to their doctor before feeding wheat variants.

 When Can Babies Start Eating Cerelac?

-The gag reflex, which prevents choking in babies, develops well by five months (2).
-But if this reflex is developed earlier, then under the guidance of a pediatrician, solids can be started before the age of six months provided the following markers of development are met (3):
+The gag reflex, which prevents choking in babies, begins to decline by five months (2).
+However, if you wish to start solids, under the guidance advice of a pediatrician, you may start feeding solids before the age of six months provided the following markers of development are met (3):

 - The baby can hold the neck straight without support and has reasonable neck control.